 If you aren’t happy with the stock plugins and effects there are a lot of third-party samples and plugins you can check out.

-In this comparison, we will look at the top most or highest plan of what the both of them offers.
+In this comparison, we will look at the topmost or highest plan of what both of them offer.